percona/pmm-doc/docs/details/develop-checks.md

 - **Interval** (string/enum, optional): defines running interval.
 Can be one of the predefined intervals in the UI: Standard, Frequent, Rare.
 - **Type** (string/enum, required): defines the query type and the PMM Service type for which the advisor runs.
 Check the list of available types in the table below.
 - **Query** (string, can be absent if the type defines the whole query by itself): The query is executed on the PMM Client side and contains query specific for the target DBMS.
-- **Script** (string, required): contains a small Starlarck program that processes query results, and returns check results.
+- **Script** (string, required): contains a small Starlark program that processes query results, and returns check results.
 It is executed on the PMM Server side.

 ## Checks script